TJORN-MOBI/parsers-gql/README.md

 If you are interested in doing more with your query strings than passing them over to [Google Cloud Datastore](https://cloud.google.com/datastore/), you may find this project useful.

-GqlParser coverts a GQL query string to a parse tree.
+GqlParser converts a GQL query string to a parse tree.
 The parser can parse any query sub-string representing a valid production.
 Full GQL grammar can be found at [qgl.jj](src/main/javacc/mobi/tjorn/parsers/gql/gql.jj) file.
 [GqlTest](src/test/java/mobi/tjorn/parsers/GqlTest.java) provides examples of parsing most GQL productions.